 Map outputs (1) to cubes (2).
-This is usually only done once.
+This is usually done once.

-By cubes is meant the physical screens on your video wall.
-Drag outputs onto cubes to map them.
+Drag outputs onto cubes (the physical screens on your video wall) to map them.
 For the sake of organization, the cube layout should ideally match the layout of the actual video wall.